Unity-Technologies/com.unity.multiplayer.docs/docs/basics/object-spawning.md

 ## In-Scene Placed `NetworkObject`

 Any objects in the scene with active and spawned `NetworkObject` components will get automatically replicated by Netcode.
-There is no need to manually spawn them when scene management is enabled in the `NetworkManager`.
-In-scene placed `NetworkObjects` should typically be used like a "static" netcode object, where the netcode object is typically spawned upon the scene being loaded on the server-side and synchronized with clients once they finish loading the same scene.
+There is no need to manually spawn them when scene management is enabled in the `NetworkManager`. <!-- Is this changed?
+It's not a prefab (if I'm understanding correctly). --> In-scene placed `NetworkObjects` should typically be used like a "static" netcode object, where the netcode object is typically spawned upon the scene being loaded on the server-side and synchronized with clients once they finish loading the same scene.

 [Learn more about In-Scene Placed `NetworkObjects`](scenemanagement/inscene-placed-networkobjects)